-Pregnancy happens in about 80-85% of couples within one year of trying to conceive, and in about 15-20% of couples it takes longer than one year in order to get pregnant.
-Couples that are unable to get pregnant within 12 months of trying are gemerally considered to be infertile.
-Studies show an about equal distribution of infertility causes among women and men.
+Pregnancy happens in about 80-85% of couples within 12 months of trying to conceive, and in about 15-20% of couples, it takes longer than one year in order to get pregnant.
+Couples that are unable to get pregnant within 12 months of trying are generally considered to be infertile.
+Studies show an equal distribution of infertility causes among women and men.
 Infertility is caused by female factors alone in about 1/3 of all infertility cases, by male factors alone in another 1/3, and combined in 1/3 of all cases.
-In about 10-15% of cases no specific cause can be found (unexplained infertility) .
+In about 10-15% of cases no specific cause can be found (unexplained infertility).

 - An ovulation disorder such as those associated with polycystic ovary syndrome (PCOS) is among the most common female infertility factor.

 - A woman's age is an important factor in female infertility.
 The ability for ovaries to produce eggs or to produce eggs in sufficient quality declines with age, starting after 30.

 - Other causes of female infertility that are usually not associated with any specific symptoms include blocked fallopian tubes, which can occur when a woman has had pelvic inflammatory disease or endometriosis.

 - Menstrual bleeding/periods that are heavier or lighter than usual.

 - Irregular periods.
 The number of days in between each period varies each month.